-Al Lubel became a lawyer to please his mother and a year later became a standup comedian to displease her.
+Al Lubel became a lawyer to please his mother and a year later became a standup comedian in order to displease her.

 Al began getting work at comedy clubs and within a year won the $100,000 Comedy Grand Prize on television’s Star Search.
 Doing the Tonight Show was a childhood fantasy so he auditioned and luckily became one of the last comics to appear with Johnny Carson.
 He then went on to make a bunch of appearances on the Tonight Show with Jay Leno and the Late Show with David Letterman.